cbracken/new-install/ubuntu_install.md

 Get Japanese working
 --------------------

-First we're going to need fonts.
-IPA Font and IPAex Font are produced by the Dokuritsu Kyousei Houjin's Information-technology Promotion Agency (IPA) and distributed under a permissive licence.

-    sudo apt install fonts-ipafont fonts-ipaexfont

-Next, we'll get an input manager installed.
+First, we'll get an input manager installed.
 Input managers have two parts, the input system (ibus, uim, fcitx) and the converion engine (anthy, mozc).
 As of March 2020 uim nor fcitx are unsupported on Wayland, but ibus works well.
 Anthy development has effectively been dead since 2009, so instead we'll use mozc.